-Prerequisites: ENGL 103, COMM 103, and Junior Status | Upon demand covered or covered only briefly in other courses.
+Prerequisites: ENGL 103, COMM 103, and Junior Status | Upon demand

+Examines a range of topics not covered or covered only briefly in other courses.
 These may include particular aspects of television, cinema, and online entertainment, new media industry business models, the significance of interactive online features, consumers as participants in creating media products, and other matters with which graduating students should have some familiarity.